-A freeport’s value lies in its power to boost economic activity and create new opportunities for people in some of the UK’s most deprived areas: over half of the UK’s big ports are located in boroughs classed as among the most deprived in the country.
+A freeport’s value lies in its power to boost economic activity and create new opportunities for people in some of the UK’s most deprived areas.
+Over half of the UK’s big ports are located in boroughs classed as among the most deprived in the country.
 By bringing jobs and investment to these locations, freeports could embed inclusive and low carbon growth in some of the communities that need it most.

 Improving people’s lives, together